emincanozcan/insider-assessment/README.md

     ```bash
     docker compose up
     ```
    This will start all the necessary services, including a custom webhook.site imitation server.

+3. Go to [localhost:8080/swagger](http://localhost:8080/swagger) to get started.

 ### Configuration